|

 1997, J. Mol.
 Spectrosc.
 181, 330.

-Predictions with uncertainties exceeding 1 MHz by a
+Calculations with uncertainties exceeding 0.2 MHz

-significant amount should be viewed with increasing caution.
+should be viewed with increasing caution.

 14N hyperfine splitting may be resolved